Siege of Jerusalem (1099): Jews

-Rabbinic Jews had fought side-by-side with Muslim soldiers to defend the city, and as the crusaders breached the outer walls, the Jews of the city retreated to their synagogue to "prepare for death".
+Rabbinic Jews had fought side-by-side with Muslim soldiers to defend the city, and as the Crusaders breached the outer walls, the Jews of the city retreated to their synagogue to "prepare for death".
 According to the Muslim chronicle of Ibn al-Qalanisi, "The Jews assembled in their synagogue, and the Franks burned it over their heads."
 A contemporary Jewish communication confirms the destruction of the synagogue, though it does not corroborate that any Jews were inside it when it was burned.
 This letter was discovered among the Cairo Geniza collection in 1975 by historian Shelomo Dov Goitein.
 Historians believe that it was written just two weeks after the siege, making it "the earliest account on the conquest in any language."
-The letter of the Karaite elders of Ascalon from the Cairo Geniza indicates that some prominent Jews held for ransom by the crusaders were freed when the Karaite Jewish community in Ascalon paid the cash ransom.
+The letter of the Karaite elders of Ascalon from the Cairo Geniza indicates that some prominent Jews held for ransom by the Crusaders were freed when the Karaite Jewish community in Ascalon paid the cash ransom.

 Eastern Christians

-No eyewitness source refers to crusaders killing Eastern Christians in Jerusalem, and early Eastern Christian sources (Matthew of Edessa, Anna Comnena, Michael the Syrian, etc.) make no such allegation about the crusaders in Jerusalem.
-According to the Syriac Chronicle, all the Christians had already been expelled from Jerusalem before the crusaders arrived.
-Presumably this would have been done by the Fatimid governor to prevent their possible collusion with the crusaders.
+No eyewitness source refers to Crusaders killing Eastern Christians in Jerusalem, and early Eastern Christian sources (Matthew of Edessa, Anna Comnena, Michael the Syrian, etc.) make no such allegation about the Crusaders in Jerusalem.
+According to the Syriac Chronicle, all the Christians had already been expelled from Jerusalem before the Crusaders arrived.
+Presumably this would have been done by the Fatimid governor to prevent their possible collusion with the Crusaders.

-The Gesta Francorum claims that on Wednesday, 9 August, two and a half weeks after the siege, Peter the Hermit encouraged all the "Greek and Latin priests and clerics" to make a thanksgiving procession to the Church of the Holy Sepulchre.
+The Gesta Francorum claims that on 9 August, two and a half weeks after the siege, Peter the Hermit encouraged all the "Greek and Latin priests and clerics" to make a thanksgiving procession to the Church of the Holy Sepulchre.
 This indicates that some Eastern Christian clergy remained in or near Jerusalem during the siege.
 In November 1100, when Fulcher of Chartres personally accompanied Baldwin on a visit to Jerusalem, they were greeted by both Greek and Syrian clerics and laity (Book II, 3), indicating an Eastern Christian presence in the city a year later.